- Travel Mistakes: 7 Costly Trip Tips for Small Businesses - August 13, 2012

 - Making assumptions about travel.
 There are a number of travel biases you might have.
 For example, you might not realize that, for an office of 30 people, it can actually be less expensive to charter a private plane than it would be for everyone to fly commercially.
 You might assume that an employee retreat to Las Vegas is out of your reach, only to find out that it can be very affordable.
 Likewise, you might automatically assume that it’s cheaper to drive to a given destination, when in fact a flight might be very reasonable.

 - Travel-related tax mistakes.
 There are very specific rules about what travel expenses can and can’t be written off.
 There are limits on meals, for example.
 If you’re entertaining clients, only a portion of that expense can be written off.
 Make sure you talk with your tax expert or accountant about what exactly can and can’t be written off, and make sure to save all of your receipts so that you can document those expenses come tax time.
-Missing out on tax savings from your travel expenses can add up fast.
+Missing out on tax savings from your travel expenses can become one of your very expensive travel mistakes.

 - Falling for travel scams.
 There are all sorts of travel scams out there, and small businesses aren’t immune.
 Familiarize yourself with some of the more common scams involving taxis, currency, and even people pretending to be local police.